Casting Your Vote

 Polling Location Information for the 2021 Election

-Due to the fluid nature of the COVID-19 pandemic, it remains unclear whether the New Jersey Primary election on June 8, 2021 will feature changes to polling locations.
+Due to the fluid nature of the COVID-19 pandemic, polling locations that were previously utilized may have changed.
 Our Center encourages all voters to verify their correct polling location for voting in-person, casting a provisional ballot or would like to drop off their official ballots in person.

 Polling Location Hours: 6:00AM to 8:00PM